 What was the experience like acting on crime drama Silent Witness?

-Did you attend the premiere for Bridget Jones’s Baby and what was it like seeing yourself in the finished movie?
+Having filmed for Bridget Jones’s Baby, did you attend the premiere and what was it like seeing yourself in the finished film?

 I went to the cast and crew showing of the film.
 I went with my family, and we all got popcorn and sat in the cinema in the middle of London.
 It was so strange seeing myself up there on a massive screen!
 I loved it, mainly because I had to say a naughty word!
 I had no idea how much hard work went into making a film before this, so I was really pleased that everybody seemed to enjoy it.